mayamakesmaya/java-1/AdyenModificationExample/readme.txt

 - src: this folder contains sample codes of how to do modifications.
 - wsdl: this folder contains wsdl files for payment and recurring API
 - lib: this folder contains .jar libs that need to be in the class path
+- adyen-axis-ws-client.jar: has been generated from the Adyen wsdls, you can update the wsdls and regenerate a new one yourself if needed

 In order to work:
 1 - make sure that all .jars in lib folder are in the classpath.